Kamakura Great Buddha (Kamakura Daibutsu)

 Detailed Information

-The Great Buddha Hall of Kōtoku-in, located in Hase, Kamakura City, is a Pure Land Buddhist temple that enshrines the national treasure "Copper Amida Nyorai seated statue," commonly known as the Great Buddha of Kamakura.
-While the exact timing and circumstances of its creation remain unclear, the temple has been passed down through generations as a Pure Land sect temple since its restoration in the Edo period by high priests such as Yūten Jōnin and Yōkoku Jōnin.
-The Pure Land sect, founded by Honen, teaches that by chanting "Namu Amida Butsu," everyone can attain salvation through Amida Nyorai.
-The seated statue of Amida Nyorai at Kōtoku-in is said to have been constructed to pray for the peace of the samurai government and the people, as well as for the salvation of all.
+Kamakura Daibutsuden Kōtoku-in (Daiizan Kōtoku-in Shōjōsen-ji) is a temple of the Jōdo sect located in Hase, Kamakura City, and its principal image is the National Treasure “Bronze Seated Amitabha Buddha,” the so-called Great Buddha of Kamakura.
+Although many details remain unclear regarding the exact date and circumstances of its founding, it has been handed down to the present day as a Jōdo sect temple since it was restored in the Edo period by the great Jōdo priests Yūten Shōnin and Yōkoku Shōnin.
+The Jōdo sect, founded by Hōnen Shōnin, teaches that all people can attain Amida Buddha’s salvation by reciting “Namu Amida Butsu.”
+The seated Amitabha Buddha at Kōtoku-in is also said to have been created in prayer for the safety and peace of the warrior government and the common people, as well as the salvation of all beings.

-■ History of Creation and the "Mysterious Great Buddha"
+■ History of its construction and the “mysterious Great Buddha”

-■ Collapse of the Buddha Hall and the "Open-Air Great Buddha"
+■ Collapse of the Great Buddha Hall and the “open-air Great Buddha”

 ■ Literature and the Great Buddha of Kamakura

-The beauty and grandeur of the Great Buddha of Kamakura have inspired many literary works.
-The poet Akiko Yosano wrote a famous poem that includes:
+Because of its beauty and grandeur, the Great Buddha of Kamakura has appeared in many literary works.
+The poet Yosano Akiko left the famous poem:

-A monument dedicated to this poem stands within the temple grounds.
-There are also three other literary monuments scattered throughout the area, illustrating that the Great Buddha has historically been a cultural and artistic symbol.
+A poetic monument inscribed with this poem stands within the temple grounds.
+Three other literary monuments are also scattered throughout the precincts, showing that the Great Buddha of Kamakura has long been a cultural and artistic symbol as well.

-■ The Significance of the Great Buddha of Kamakura in Modern Times
+■ The significance of the Kamakura Great Buddha today

-More than 750 years after its creation, the Great Buddha of Kamakura continues to be beloved by many people, transcending nationality and religious sect.
-Serving as a symbol of the spread of Buddhism, it welcomes many worshippers not only as a tourist attraction but also as a place for quiet prayer and reflection.
-Its serene posture, slightly bent forward against the backdrop of the greenery of Hōkōzan, continues to bring profound peace and reverence to those who visit.
+More than 750 years after its creation, the Kamakura Great Buddha is still beloved by many people beyond nationality and sect.
+It serves as a symbol of Buddhism’s eastward transmission and welcomes many visitors not only as a tourist attraction but also as a place to quietly join one’s hands in prayer.
+With the green backdrop of Gokōzan behind it, its gentle figure standing ever so slightly forward continues to bring deep peace and reverence to all who visit.

 Kamakura Great Buddha (Kamakura Daibutsu) Movies